Soft labelling for semantic segmentation: Bringing coherence to label down-sampling: Related work

 \section{Related work}

-Building up from Fully Convolutional Networks \cite{7298965}, significant advances have been made in semantic segmentation along the recent years.
+Building up from Convolutional Networks (CNN) \cite{7298965}, significant advances have been made in semantic segmentation in recent years.
 These are mainly focused on improving performance \cite{deeplabv3plus2018, 9052469} and inference speed \cite{mehta2018espnetv2,Yang2021RealtimeSS}.

-To extract fine details, semantic segmentation methods tend to present low output strides at the cost of reducing the receptive field of the network.
-To counteract the small receptive fields, Pyramid Pooling is employed to extract information at multiple scales \cite{deeplabv3plus2018} .
+To extract finer details, semantic segmentation methods tend to present low output strides at the cost of reducing the receptive field of the network.
+To counteract the small receptive fields, Pyramid Pooling is employed to extract information at multiple scales \cite{deeplabv3plus2018}.
 DeepLab \cite{deeplabv3plus2018} employs atrous convolutions with different levels of dilation to generate features with multiple receptive fields.
-However, Pyramid Pooling has been recently discarded due to its fixed square context regions (pooling and dilation are typically applied in a symmetric fashion), and replaced by relational context methods, such as HRNetV2 \cite{9052469}, which employs attention to learn the relationships between pixels.
-Therefore, not being bounded to square regions \cite{9052469} at the cost of a larger computational complexity \cite{ borse2021inverseform,NVIDIA_semseg,YuanCW20, zhou2022rethinking}.
-These fine details (specially edges) strongly overdrive the loss of semantic segmentation methods \cite{borse2021inverseform, 2019_zhao_rmi} (see Figure \ref{fig:loss}).
-Edge information is usually biased by the down-sampling strategy, producing unstable cues for learning.
-Region-based losses \cite{2019_zhao_rmi} handle this instability by aggregating information from both sides of the edges.
-This comes, however, at the cost of increasing the computational requirements linearly with the size of the neighbourhood employed \cite{2019_zhao_rmi}.
+However, Pyramid Pooling has been recently discarded due to its fixed square context regions (pooling and dilation are typically applied in a symmetric fashion), and replaced by relational context methods, such as HRNetV2 \cite{9052469}, which employs attention to learn the relationships among pixels.
+Therefore, it is not limited to square regions \cite{9052469} at the cost of greater computational complexity \cite{ borse2021inverseform,NVIDIA_semseg,YuanCW20, zhou2022rethinking}.
+These fine details (especially edges) strongly drive the loss of semantic segmentation methods \cite{borse2021inverseform, 2019_zhao_rmi} (see Figure \ref{fig:loss}).
+We argue that the edge information is usually biased by the down-sampling strategy, producing unstable cues for learning.
+Edge noise has been tackled through region-based losses \cite{2019_zhao_rmi,10173725}, which handle this instability by aggregating information from both sides of the edges, at the cost of increasing the computational requirements linearly with the size of the neighbourhood employed \cite{2019_zhao_rmi}.
+However, we argue that these losses do not cover the root of the problem, which is the noise introduced by the unpaired down-sampling strategy.
+To that end, our proposal presents smooth transitions between structures, thus, reducing the impact of edges with negligible computational requirements.